wumpyproject/wumpy/docs/source/setup/running-the-bot.md

         `if __name__ == '__main__':` is a way to ensure that code only runs when the bot is ran directly, otherwise you might start the bot when attempting to import it.

-!!! warn
+!!! warning
     The downside with a long-living WebSocket is that many free hosters like [Replit](https://replit.com) or [Heroku](https://heroku.com) might kill the bot.